profsam97/quce/README.md

 ## 1. Project Description

 `quce` is a web application built with React, Vite, and TypeScript.
-Itfeatures:
+It features:

 *   A main **Dashboard** section.
 *   A dedicated **Nintendo** section for displaying data in a table, creating new requests via a form.